 Welcome (back?) to Animal Person Redux!

 As you may know, I began blogging in May of 2006 with “Barbaro Made Me Do It” and continued daily, and sometimes twice a day, for about four years.
-Though I went vegan over two decades ago, I also became an ex-vegan about a decade later for a few years.
-Fortunately, I evolved into that rare breed, the ex-ex-vegan, but I had a terrible flaw in my thinking that was responsible for my advocating certain animal products (happy meat, anyone?).
-That’s when I started blogging.
+Though I went vegan over two decades ago, I also became an ex-vegan about a decade later for almost two years.
+Fortunately, I evolved into that rare breed, the ex-ex-vegan.

 - atheism, which I haven’t found compelling evidence (or any evidence) to stray from;